 This article was posted on Friday, August 10th, 2012 at 5:45 pm and is filed under Countries & Cultures, Customs and Traditions, France, French, Funeral Traditions, Languages, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply